goodguyry/AriaComponents/src/Popup/README.md

 Popup
 =====

-Class for setting up an interactive popup element, such as menu or dialog, that can be triggered by a controlling element.
+Class for setting up an interactive popup element that can be triggered by a controlling element.

 ## Config `object`